Vorlonhomeworld/BBCL/10 Arithmetic.md

 will give us 0.75.

 Yes, we literally just used a list inside of a list, this is called a **nested loop**.
 It's pretty common to see these in Common Lisp.
-When you're working with nested lopos, just remember that all the loops must be closed or it won't work, just like the example I showed on chapter 2 when I printed part of my LibreOffice Calc formula for my budget:
+When you're working with nested loops, just remember that all the loops must be closed or it won't work, just like the example I showed on chapter 2 when I printed part of my LibreOffice Calc formula for my budget:

 ```